-The “security committee” of the Moscow-backed authorities of Tskhinvali Region/South Ossetia announced on September 9 that two crossing points – Mosabruni (“Razdakhani” in Ossetian version) and Sinaguri – connecting the region with the rest of Georgia will be closed temporarily, citing tensions coming from Tbilisi.
+The “security committee” of the Moscow-backed authorities of Tskhinvali Region/South Ossetia announced on September 9 that two crossing points – Mosabruni (“Razdakhan” in Ossetian version) and Sinaguri – connecting the region with the rest of Georgia will be closed temporarily, citing tensions coming from Tbilisi.
 It also noted that the crossing points will be opened as soon as “the situation returns back to normal.”

 Later on the same day, “the foreign ministry” of occupied Tskhinvali Region accused Tbilisi of “criminal actions” and “provoking a crisis.”

 It said that Tbilisi continues large scale preparations near the village of Tsnelisi, accompanied by increased presence of Georgian law enforcers on the ground.

 Occupied Tskhinvali’s “foreign ministry” said that using financial resources received from “western donors” Georgia continues “creeping occupation on Ossetian territories,” as well as bribing of “South Ossetian” population.
 According to the same statement, Georgian project “Step for Better Future” sponsored by the ruling Georgian Dream party serves just this purpose.